Chapter 7: Promoting Good Health and Wellness

 Social Determinants of Health

-In their groundbreaking work, Goran Dahlgren and Margaret Whitehead (1991) put forth the “Rainbow Model” of the determinants of health.
-Their focus was on health policies, but in the process created a model that goes beyond the healthcare system (Dahlgren & Whitehead, 2021).
+Their focus was on health policies, but in the process, they created a model that goes beyond the healthcare system.
 In general terms, SDH falls into 4 layers that influence an individual’s health.
-Dahigren and Whitehead’s (1991) model of SDH helps to visually explain how health inequities impact the overall health of individuals.
+Dahigren and Whitehead’s model of SDH helps us to visually explain how health inequities impact the overall health of individuals.
+[4].[/footnote]

-In their model, Dahlgren & Whitehead (1991) illustrated the main influences on health.
-The first layer is the outer layer is the general socio-economic, cultural and environmental conditions layer and it depicts the major structural environments such as government policies, the economy and agreements between countries (Dahlgren & Whitehead, 1991).
+In their model, Dahlgren & Whitehead illustrated the main influences on health.
+The first layer is the outer layer is the general socio-economic, cultural and environmental conditions layer and it depicts the major structural environments such as government policies, the economy and agreements between countries [5].
 The 2nd layer is the material and social conditions and they incorporate everything related to a person’s life including where they live and work.
 The 3rd layer is the social and community network – this layer runs on mutual support from family, friends and the community.
 The 4th layer is the individual lifestyle which represents the actions and choices made by the individual.
 In the centre is an individual’s genetic makeup (sex, age etc.).
 These factors are fixed and we have little control over them (Dahlgren & Whitehead, 1991).

 The five most relevant Social Determinants